Human cells: To splice or not to splice. ..

-Category: Climate Hits: 1Scientists investigated the efficiency of splicing across different human cell types.
+Category: Climate Hits: 12Scientists investigated the efficiency of splicing across different human cell types.
 The results were surprising in that the splicing process appears to be quite inefficient, leaving most intronic sequences untouched as the transcripts are being synthesized.
 The study also reports variable patterns between the different introns within a gene and across cell lines, and it further highlights the complexity of how newly transcripts are processed into mature mRNAs.

 Read more https://www.sciencedaily.com/releases/2021/07/210709094447.htm